Why might someone use donor eggs?

 Intended parent

-If the intended parent wants to carry the pregnancy, she will need to undergo pre-pregnancy investigations prior to embryo transfer.
-This includes a detailed review of the intended parent’s medical, surgical, and psychiatric history, medication and substance use, and medical family history.
+If a female intended parent wants to carry the pregnancy, they will need to undergo pre-pregnancy investigations prior to embryo transfer.
+This process will include a detailed review of the intended parent’s medical, surgical, and psychiatric history, medication and substance use, and medical family history.
 The pre-pregnancy investigation also involves a physical exam, including blood work and ultrasound, to ensure the recipient is a good candidate for carrying a pregnancy.
 Ultrasound imaging of the uterus using a sonohysterogram is often performed to assess uterine conditions that may interfere with pregnancy.
-Blood tests assess for infectious diseases, hormone levels, vaccination status, and blood type.xx
+Blood tests assess for infectious diseases, hormone levels, vaccination status, and blood type.xxvi

 Gestational carrier

-A gestational carrier is a woman who has an embryo transferred to her uterus so that she can carry a pregnancy on someone else’s behalf.
+A gestational carrier is a female who has an embryo transferred to their uterus so that they can carry a pregnancy on someone else’s behalf.
 A gestational carrier may be used if the intended parent(s) are unable or unwilling to carry a pregnancy.
-There are various reasons for this, including medical conditions where pregnancy is contraindicated (e.g., poorly controlled high blood pressure), uterine conditions (e.g., absence of a uterus or a significant uterine abnormality), or logistical or personal reasons for not desiring a pregnancy.xxi
+There are various reasons for this, including medical conditions where pregnancy is contraindicated (e.g., poorly controlled high blood pressure), uterine conditions (e.g., absence of a uterus or a significant uterine abnormality), or logistical or personal reasons for not desiring a pregnancy.xxvii

 What is the maximum possible age of a donor egg recipient?

-The maximum age of a donor egg recipient—either the intended parent or gestational carrier—varies by region, and some countries have laws regulating the maximum age while others do not.
-In the United States, ASRM recommends a maximum age of 55 years.xxii In Canada, most clinics have a cut-off age of 50 years old for egg donor recipients.xxiii
+The maximum age of a donor egg recipient — either the intended parent or gestational carrier — varies by region, and some countries have laws regulating the maximum age while others do not.
+In the U.S., the ASRM recommends a maximum age of 55 years.xxviii In Canada, most clinics have a cut-off age of 50 years for egg donor recipients.xxix

 What is the process for IVF using donor eggs?

-Once eggs are retrieved from the donor, the next step is fertilization of an egg to form an embryo for transfer into the recipient.
-Once the eggs are successfully retrieved (or thawed if previously cryopreserved), fertilization is attempted with or without intracytoplasmic sperm injection (ICSI).
-The sperm often comes from the partner of the female recipient or from one partner in a male same sex couple but may also come from a sperm donor (double donor).
+Once the eggs are successfully retrieved from the donor, they can be fertilized with sperm to form an embryo.
+(Note: If the eggs were cryopreserved, they will need to be thawed first.)
+Fertilization will be attempted with or without intracytoplasmic sperm injection (ICSI).
+The sperm often comes from the partner of the female recipient or from one partner in a male same-sex couple, but may also come from a sperm donor (a scenario known as “double donor”).

-• Conventional IVF (IVF without ICSI): Conventional IVF without ICSI introduces many sperm cells to the donor egg in a laboratory dish and allows for fertilization of the egg to occur naturally.
+- Conventional IVF (IVF without ICSI): Conventional IVF without ICSI introduces many sperm cells to the donor egg in a laboratory dish and allows for fertilization of the egg to occur naturally.
+This option is only possible for fresh egg donor cycles because the egg cryopreservation process requires the removal of the surrounding cumulus cells from the egg.
+These cells are necessary for conventional IVF.xxx

-• IVF with ICSI: IVF with ICSI aims to achieve fertilization by injecting a pre-selected sperm cell directly into the donor egg.
-This technique is especially useful in male factor infertility because it overcomes the process of sperm cells having to swim to and penetrate the donor egg on their own.xxiv ICSI is also recommended when using cryopreserved eggs.xx
+- IVF with ICSI: IVF with ICSI aims to achieve fertilization by injecting a pre-selected sperm cell directly into the donor egg.
+This technique is especially useful in male factor infertility because it overcomes the process of sperm cells having to swim to and penetrate the donor egg on their own.xxxi

 Fresh donor egg process

 The egg donor will also take medications to suppress ovulation.
 These medications are called gonadotropin-releasing hormone agonists and antagonists.
-When the donor’s ovarian follicles reach a certain size, a medication is given to trigger ovulation and help with the final maturation of the eggs.xxvi Egg retrieval occurs approximately 34-36 hours after the ovulatory trigger is administered.xxvii
+When the donor’s ovarian follicles reach a certain size, a medication is given to trigger ovulation and help with the final maturation of the eggs.xxxii Egg retrieval occurs approximately 34 to 36 hours after the ovulatory trigger is administered.xxxiii

 Frozen donor egg process

-Frozen donor eggs are produced through the same process outlined above, with the key difference being that the fresh eggs are frozen (cryopreserved) directly after retrieval instead of immediately fertilized with sperm.
-Note that this is different from freezing embryos.
+Frozen donor eggs are produced through the same process outlined above, with the key difference being that the fresh eggs are frozen (cryopreserved) directly after retrieval instead of being immediately fertilized with sperm.
+Note: Freezing eggs and freezing embryos are two different things.

-To freeze donor eggs, substances called cryoprotective additives are added to the eggs, which help prevent damage during the vitrification process.xxxi,xxxii Vitrification involves ultra-rapid freezing to preserve eggs in a glass-like state and helps prevent ice crystals from forming, which can damage eggs.xxxiii,xxxiv Eggs used to be cryopreserved through slow freezing, but this technique has become rare in recent years because fewer eggs survive the thawing process after slow freezing compared to vitrification.xxxv
+To freeze donor eggs, substances called cryoprotective additives are added to the eggs, which help prevent damage during the vitrification process.xxxvii,xxxviii Vitrification involves ultra-rapid freezing to preserve eggs in a glass-like state and helps prevent ice crystals from forming, which can damage eggs.xxxix,xl Eggs used to be cryopreserved through slow freezing, but this technique has become rare in recent years because fewer eggs survive the thawing process after slow freezing compared to vitrification.xli

-In the case of frozen donor eggs cycles, the donor egg recipient may take medications to prepare her uterine lining for embryo transfer in what is called a medicated transfer or hormone replacement cycle.
-She may also choose to do a natural or modified natural transfer, where no or minimal medication is used.
-From a logistical standpoint, frozen donor eggs are easier to use, as the recipient does not need to sync her menstrual cycle with the donor stimulation cycle.
+In frozen donor egg cycles, the donor egg recipient may take medications to prepare their uterine lining for embryo transfer in what is called a medicated transfer or hormone replacement cycle.
+They may also choose to do a natural or modified natural transfer, where no or minimal medication is used.
+From a logistical standpoint, frozen donor eggs are easier to use, as the recipient does not need to sync their menstrual cycle with the donor stimulation cycle.
 Vitrified donor eggs will be thawed and undergo ICSI in the same manner as fresh eggs.
 Following fertilization, the embryos are grown in the lab and can be transferred fresh or frozen for later use.

 Transfer process

-Once donor eggs are fertilized successfully and an embryo forms, it is left to develop in the lab for three to five days.
-Donor egg embryos are most often transferred at the blastocyst stage (which usually develops on day 5).
-Sometimes they can be transferred after 3 days of development (at the cleavage stage), after 4 days of development (at the morula stage), or after 6-7 days of development if the embryo took longer to reach the blastocyst stage.xxxvi
+Once donor eggs are fertilized successfully and an embryo forms, it is left to develop in the lab for three to 5five days.
+Donor egg embryos are most often transferred at the blastocyst stage (which usually develops on Day 5).
+Sometimes they can be transferred after three days of development (at the cleavage stage), after four days of development (at the morula stage), or after six to seven days of development if the embryo takes longer to reach the blastocyst stage.xlii

 The embryo is transferred into the uterus of either the intended parent or a gestational carrier.
-As mentioned, the person who intends to carry the embryo will often take medications prior to the transfer, including estrogen and progesterone, to prepare the lining of the uterus to receive an embryo.xxxvii,xxxviii The recipient will also undergo blood work and at least one transvaginal ultrasound to check the uterine lining and ensure it has the appropriate thickness and structure prior to receiving the embryo.
+As mentioned above, the person who intends to carry the embryo will often take medications prior to the transfer, including estrogen and progesterone, to prepare the lining of the uterus to receive an embryo.xliii,xliv The recipient will also undergo blood tests and at least one transvaginal ultrasound to check the uterine lining and ensure it has the appropriate thickness and structure prior to receiving the embryo.

-On the day of embryo transfer, the recipient of the embryo will have a catheter inserted through the opening of the cervix into the uterus, often under ultrasound guidance, and the embryo is expelled into the uterine cavity via the catheter to allow for implantation.xxxix
+On the day of embryo transfer, the recipient of the embryo will have a catheter inserted through the opening of the cervix into the uterus, often under ultrasound guidance, and the embryo will be expelled into the uterine cavity via the catheter to allow for implantation.xlv

 Conclusion

-Many fertility clinics offer egg donation as an option for individuals and couples seeking fertility treatment.
+Many fertility clinics offer egg donation as an option for individuals and couples seeking assisted reproductive treatment.
 Success rates of egg donation vary and depend on several factors related to the specific donation method used, as well as the characteristics of the egg donor and intended parents.
-Individuals and couples who are considering egg donation are encouraged to discuss their options with their medical providers.
+Individuals and couples considering egg donation should discuss their options with their medical providers.

 i Center for Disease Control.
 (2016).
 Assisted reproductive technology: National summary report. https://www.cdc.gov/art/pdf/2016-report/ART-2016-National-Summary-Report.pdf